 Chapter fifty-seven

 Darci kicked off her sneakers and slipped into her flannel pajamas before collapsing into the oversized chair across from her small black and white TV.
 Arrangements were all made for tomorrow morning.
 Now it was time to relax with a cup of hot cocoa and the Mary Tyler Moore show.
 She envied Mary Richards, the strong and independent newswoman who lived an exciting life as a single woman in Minneapolis.
-A tap-tap-tap on the door caught her attention as she quickly assessed her appearance.
+A tap-tap-tap on the door caught her attention as she quickly assessed her dismal appearance.
 Who on earth could that be?

 She cracked open the door.
 Captivating brown eyes met hers through the crack.
 A guitar hung loosely across his muscular frame.
 "Are you going to let me in?"